patryklbn/portfolio-assessment/project2.md

 ## Testing

-Implementing the `IVehiclesDB` interface allows the use of mocking frameworks, such as Moq, for unit testing.
+Implementing the `IVehiclesDB` interface allows the use of mocking frameworks, such as **Moq**, for unit testing.
 This approach simulates the behavior of the database and tests the operations of the `VehiclesServices` class in isolation, without the need for a live database connection.
 Such an improvement enhances the reliability and efficiency of the testing process, allowing a focus on the logic and behavior of the methods.

 The test `GetAllVehicles_ReturnsAllVehicles` sets up a mock database using the `IVehiclesDB` interface, inserts sample data, and calls `GetAllVehicles` to check if the return count of the list is correct.
 This ensures that the method correctly returns all vehicles, without any dependency on a live database, for better isolation.